Claremont Graduate University

 The Impact of State Capacity on Inequality at the Subnational Level

-Giacomo Di Pasquale & Alma Bezares Calderon
+Giacomo Di Pasquale & Alma Bezares Calderon, PhD

 Inequality and Policy Research Center